OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Its openness makes Android a favorable environment for reverse engineers.
 However, dealing with both Java and native code can make things more complicated at times.
 In the following chapter, we'll look at some peculiarities of Android reversing and OS-specific tools as processes.

-In comparison to iOS, Android offers some big advantages to reverse engineers.
-First of all transparency: You can study the source code of the Android Open Source Project (AOSP), build your ROMs, and so on.
-The OS is also much more friendly to developers and tinkerers in other way: From the developer options available by default, to the way debugging is set up and the tools shipping with the SDK, there's lot of niceties to make your life easier compared to "some other vendors".
+In comparison to "the other" mobile OS, Android offers some big advantages to reverse engineers.
+Because Android is open source, you can study the source code of the Android Open Source Project (AOSP), modify the OS and its standard tools in any way you want.
+Even on standard retail devices, it is easily possible to do things like activating developer mode and sideloading apps without jumping through many hoops.
+From the powerful tools shipping with the SDK, to the wide range of available reverse engineering tools, there's a lot of niceties to make your life easier.

-However, there's also a few challenges you'll encounter.
-For example, if you're used to analyzing native code, you'll need to Smali to your repertoire.
-Smali/Baksmali is an assembler/disassembler for the Dex format - it's also icelandic for "Assembler/Disassembler".

-Moreover, because it is easy for developers to call into native code via the Java Native Interface (JNI), you'll often need to work with Java and native code at simultaneously JNI is sometimes used on purpose to confuse reverse engineers (to be fair, there might also be legitimate reasons for using JNI, such as improving performance or supporting legacy code).
-Developers seeking to impede reverse engineering deliberately split functionality between Java bytecode and native code, structuring their apps such that execution frequently jumps between the two layers.
+However, there's also a few Android-specific challenges.
+For example, you'll need to deal with both Java bytecode and native code.
+Java Native Interface (JNI) is sometimes used on purpose to confuse reverse engineers (to be fair, there might also be legitimate reasons for using JNI, such as improving performance or supporting legacy code).
+Developers sometimes use the native layer to "hide" data and functionality, or may structure their apps such that execution frequently jumps between the two layers.
+This can complicate things for reverse engineers.

 You'll need a working knowledge about both the Java-based Android environment and the Linux OS and Kernel that forms the basis of Android (better yet, they’d know all these components inside out).
 Plus, they need the right toolset to deal with both native code and bytecode running inside the Java virtual machine.